Consumer medicine information

 Mantle cell lymphoma (MCL).

-Chronic lymphocytic leukemia (CLL).
+Chronic lymphocytic leukaemia (CLL).

 The recommended dose of Calquence for the treatment of CLL is 100 mg (1 tablet) twice daily, either as monotherapy or in combination with obinutuzumab.
 Administer Calquence prior to obinutuzumab when given on the same day.
 Refer to the obinutuzumab product information for recommended obinutuzumab dosing information (for details of the combination regimen, see Section 5.1 Pharmacodynamic Properties).